Configuring AuthLite to use your Group Pairs

 1) Identifies AuthLite Users

-Users who are in these groups are treated as being AuthLite Users.
+Users who have nested membership in any of these groups are treated as being AuthLite Users.
 Any user who is not included in these groups will never be enforced or blocked by AuthLite.

-Note: simply being an AuthLite User or having a token does not require you to use 2-factor login anywhere.
+Note: simply being in the AuthLite Users group or having a token does not require you to use 2-factor login anywhere.
 You need to set up Enforcement too!

 2) Enables AuthLite to tag sessions as 1 or 2-factor

-When the user logs on with an OTP token, AuthLite will do a "search and replace" on their logon session, swapping the 1F Tag group out, and adding the 2F Tag group in its place.
+When the user logs on with an OTP token, AuthLite will do a "search and replace" on their logon session, swapping the 1-Factor Session Tag group out, and adding the 2-Factor Session Tag group in its place.
 This way, systems and policies that examine the session can tell whether the user logged on with their token or not.
 This is the fundamental basis of how AuthLite's permission controls work.

-"But I want 2-factor users, shouldn't I put them in the '2F Tag' ?"
+"But I want 2-factor users, shouldn't I put them in the '2-Factor Session Tag' ?"

-No, absolutely not!
-If you place users in the 2F Tag group, then (even when they don't use their token) AuthLite and all your systems will believe they used 2-factors.
+No, definitely not!
+If you place users in the 2-Factor Session Tag group, then (even when they don't use their token) AuthLite and all your systems will believe they used 2-factors even when they didn't.
 This totally breaks the security model AuthLite is trying to use.
-For most configurations, your 2F Tag groups should be empty of members, and stay that way.
+For most configurations, your 2-Factor Session Tag groups should be empty of members, and stay that way.
 They will just be added to sessions dynamically by AuthLite.